-View Helen Braswell's Obituary on YourDailyJournal.com and share memories
+View HELEN BRASWELL's Obituary on YourDailyJournal.com and share memories

 HELEN HART BRASWELL

-ROCKINGHAM — Mrs. Helen Hart Braswell, 77, of Charlotte passed away Thursday, October 17 2019.
+CHARLOTTE — Mrs Helen Hart Braswell, 77, of Charlotte passed away Thursday, October 17 2019.

 Helen was born November 21, 1941, and raised in Hamlet, daughter of the late Bruce and Sarah Hart.